AEM7130/class-repo/README.md

 Prest, Brian C. "Peaking interest: How awareness drives the effectiveness of time-of-use electricity pricing."
 Journal of the Association of Environmental and Resource Economists 7, no. 1 (2020): 103-143.

+Athey, Susan, and Stefan Wager.
+"Policy learning with observational data."
+Econometrica 89, no. 1 (2021): 133-161.

 ### Week 13: Final project presentations